|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 A walk to the Boulangerie to pick up the breakfast pastries is the epitome of all that is lovely about living in France.
 The bag of warm croissants brought home and served fresh with a little jam and steaming hot coffee is simply sublime.

-You will need to plan ahead, there is no way that you can set about making the morning you want to eat them.
+In order to make some yourself, you will need to plan ahead; there is no way that you can set about making them the morning you want to eat them.
 You can, however, make them to the end of stage 5 and then freeze them for when you do want them, or cover them and keep them in the refrigerator the night before as they stop rising or rise very slowly in the coldness.